 Outdoor security cameras are weather-resistant since their enclosure is IP66 or IP67 classified, which means they are dust and water-resistant and can be installed in areas where they are hit by rain or sunlight without getting damaged.

-They have a box shape (that's why they have such name) and their lenses come separated from the camera body, so you need to order the camera and desired lens for your specific project.
+These types of cameras have a box shape (that's why they have such a name) and their lenses come separated from the camera body, so you need to order the camera and desired lens for your specific project.
 See the picture for more details.

 You can buy dome cameras with fixed or varifocal lenses, which means you have an option to adjust the angle of view according to the place they are installed.

 Some manufacturers offer a smoked dome to hide the camera lens so people can't see where the camera is pointing at.
 This is very clever and sometimes necessary.